TimRof/EindopdrachtJavaFundamentals/README.md

 ## Tim Roffelsen #672395
 [github](https://github.com/TimRof)

-Welcome to my end assignment, three movies are automatically added for you when you run the application.
+Welcome to my end assignment for Java Fundamentals, three movies are automatically added for you when you run the application.

 Please use these username/passwords combinations to login.
-(_use your own name for a personalised welcome message_)

 __Admin passwords:__